History and Heritage

 The structure of this service has been reworked several times and in 1961, A. Danjon and J. Kovalevsky created a modern research laboratory, replacing the former computing department, which became the Service des calculs et de mécanique céleste du Bureau des longitudes.
 In addition to its mission of calculating ephemerides, intense research activity developed in the fields of dynamics and celestial mechanics.
 In 1979, it was associated with the CNRS (Centre national de la recherche scientifique).
 In 1998, it became the Institut de mécanique céleste et de calcul des éphémérides (IMCCE) inside the Observatoire de Paris.

-The bicentennial of the Bureau of Longitudes was celebrated in Paris on July 3, 1995 and was the opportunity of the organization of the IAU symposium n°172.
+The bicentennial of the Bureau des longitudes was celebrated in Paris on July 3, 1995 and was the opportunity of the organization of the IAU symposium n°172.

 The Institut de mécanique céleste et de calcul des éphémérides